I like pigs, but not to eat.

 What do u know about mexico Lady!!
 U are the bad neighbor!! wee dont need ya at all!!!

-(I didn’t have room to add Poor Education in the cartoon.)
+(I didn’t have room to write Poor Education as a problem in the cartoon.)

-None said whether they have a trip planned there soon, or whether they would have written if I had made the map of Canada, instead.
-Swine flu is not Mexico’s biggest problem – notice that I put it last.
+Swine flu is not Mexico’s biggest problem – notice that I put it last in the cartoon.
 And obviously, no one BLAMES a country or a person, for that matter, for getting a disease.
 But the US has been issuing warnings not to drink the water in Mexico for decades.
 Maybe, just maybe, their health department, run by the corrupt government there, are not the best.

 And this will only be interesting to a small slice of readers, but while I was drawing this I was suddenly remembering an embroidered framed linen that I think my grandmother made in crewel embroidery of Cape Cod, which is somewhat similar in shape.
 It was done on taupe linen, and I think the wool was only in red and black – so simple and handsome.
 I think it even had a whale like this!
 And it had a very fancy compass pointing north that I can’t remember, and didn’t have time to research when I drew this.
 Yay for embroidered linens.